kevinccbsg/nova-api/README.md

 npm test
 ```

-We really recommend to run tests with this ENV variable while you are adding new features to check API errors.
+We really recommend you to run tests using this ENV variable while you are adding new features to check API errors.

 ```
 DEBUG=error* npm test